sfu-natlang/lensingwikipedia/web/README.md

 `config.py`.
 If you want to add *new* parameters, create a default one in `config.py` first so that anyone running the code is guaranteed to have it execute successfully.

+The parameters in `config.py` are available as `config.PARAMETER` in the Python code and in the templates.